sveltejs/svelte/site/content/blog/2022-08-01-whats-new-in-svelte-august-2022.md

 ## Community Showcase

 **Apps & Sites built with Svelte**
+- [PocketBase](https://github.com/pocketbase/pocketbase) is an open source Go backend with a single file and an admin dashboard built with Svelte
 - [Hondo](https://www.playhondo.com/how-to-play) is a word guessing game with multiple rounds
 - [Hexapipes](https://github.com/gereleth/hexapipes) is a site for playing hexagonal pipes puzzle
 - [Mail Must Move](https://www.mordon.app/) is an email made for those who want to get more done